 Nadine Laguette: inspiring and well-inspired

-With its young team specializing in inflammatory immune mechanisms at the Institute of Molecular Genetics in Montpellier (IGMM), Nadine Laguette has enjoyed numerous successes.
-In ten years, she has made several key discoveries and won no fewer than three prestigious European ERC grants.
-At the end of 2022, she received the Simone and Cino Del Duca Foundation Cancer Research Prize from the Institut de France.
+With his young team specializing in inflammatory immune mechanisms at the Institute of Molecular Genetics in Montpellier (IGMM), Nadine Laguette has achieved one success after another.
+Over the past ten years, she has made several key discoveries and secured no fewer than three prestigious European Research Council (ERC) grants.
+In late 2022, she received the Cancer Prize from the Simone and Cino Del Duca Foundation of the Institut de France.

-From the AIDS virus to inflammatory reactions, Nadine Laguette knows how to find research topics at the heart of current medical concerns.
-Her postdoctoral work at the Institute of Human Genetics (IGH) in Montpellier already led to a key discovery about the interaction between HIV and the immune system.
-More specifically, the biologist identified the SAMHD1 protein involved in blocking infection, which is targeted by viral proteins to prevent the cell from defending itself.
-This result, published in Nature in 2011, "a highly cited work, my first major discovery," as she acknowledges, marked the beginning of her research career.
-As proof of her talent, the young virologist was recruited by the CNRS the following year to work at the IGH.
+From the AIDS virus to inflammatory responses, Nadine Laguette has a knack for identifying research topics at the forefront of current medical concerns.
+Her postdoctoral work at the Institute of Human Genetics (IGH) in Montpellier already led to a key discovery regarding the interaction between HIV and the immune system.
+More specifically, the biologist identified the SAMHD1 protein, which plays a role in blocking infection and is targeted by viral proteins to prevent the cell from defending itself.
+This finding, published in Nature in 2011—“a highly cited paper, my first major discovery,” she acknowledges—marked the beginning of her research career.
+As proof, the young virologist was recruited by the CNRS the following year to join the IGH.

-Three years later, another discovery opened up his research to inflammatory immune mechanisms, a rapidly expanding field of research (DNA damage repair machinery and HIV escape from innate immune sensing).
-"While continuing to observe the modes of action of viral proteins, we realized that certain proteins targeted by the virus—those that repair damage to DNA strands—are also involved in the inflammatory response following viral infection," explains Nadine Laguette.
-On the strength of these results, she obtained initial funding from the European Research Council (ERC), which enabled her to set up her own research team at the IGH in 2015.
-In addition to viral infections, the team is also looking at the inflammatory mechanisms associated with autoimmune diseases and cancers.
+Three years later, another discovery expanded his research into inflammatory immune mechanisms, a rapidly growing field of research (DNA damage repair machinery and HIV evasion of innate immune detection).“While continuing to observe the modes of action of viral proteins, we realized that certain proteins targeted by the virus—those that repair damage to DNA strands—are also involved in the inflammatory response following viral infection,” explains Nadine Laguette.
+Building on these results, she secured initial funding from the European Research Council (ERC), which enabled her to establish her own research team within the IGH in 2015.
+In addition to viral infections, the team also investigates the inflammatory mechanisms associated with autoimmune diseases and cancers.

 Zebrafish

-"Another important discovery made by my team was to show that proteins involved in inflammatory mechanisms are also involved in lipid regulation," explains the researcher.
-These results once again open up interesting therapeutic avenues, "by taking lipid metabolism into account in the treatment of inflammation." " And once again, the tireless researcher has applied for and been awarded a new ERC Consolidator grant in 2022, which she will use to expand her research team at the Institute of Molecular Genetics in Montpellier (IGMM).
+“Another important discovery by my team was demonstrating that proteins involved in inflammatory mechanisms are also involved in lipid regulation,” explains the researcher.
+These findings open up further promising therapeutic avenues, “by taking lipid metabolism into account in the treatment of inflammation.” ” And once again, the tireless researcher applied for and was awarded a new ERC Consolidator Grant in 2022, which she will use to expand her research team at the Montpellier Institute of Molecular Genetics (IGMM).

 Mauritius

-Faced with the scale of the work accomplished, Nadine Laguette seems unimpressed.
-She admits to having finished writing her ERC a month early, in several versions!
-Pointing to the top of her head, she confides,"These white hairs are the result of waiting for a response."
-She doesn't go easy on her team either: "I adapt to different rhythms."
-So what if one person expects almost daily feedback on their work, another prefers weekly meetings, and a third, who is very independent, won't ask for anything for a month?
-"This availability is a heavy burden, but it allows the team to function well," she acknowledges.
+Given the sheer scale of the work accomplished, Nadine Laguette seems unfazed.
+She admits to having finished drafting her ERC a month earlier—in several versions!
+And, pointing to the top of her head, she confides:“These gray hairs are the result of waiting for a response.”
+When it comes to managing her team, she doesn’t hold back either: “I adapt to different work styles.”
+And so be it if one person expects near-daily feedback on their work, another prefers weekly meetings, and a third, highly independent team member won’t reach out for a month.
+“This availability is a heavy burden to bear, but it keeps the team running smoothly,” she acknowledges.

-A quick search on the internet reveals that Nadine Laguette has received various awards.
-But she hasn't said anything about it.
-The researcher, who is originally from Mauritius, has also been invited to share her success with others, to inspire young people in the south to pursue similar careers.
-"I get a lot of requests from journalists who want to show young Mauritians an example of success," says Laguette, who is not unhappy about going to the island this year during the school holidays when there will be fewer requests.
-She left Mauritius after graduating from high school to study in London.
-It was a well-considered choice, as she explains today: "I was interested in the English university because it offers highly specialized studies from the first year, in this case molecular biology."
-The city also offers "a multicultural and inclusive atmosphere" where she easily found her place.
-She then moved to mainland France to study for her master's degree at the Institut Cochin.
-Recently, the inspirational figure was invited by the African Union to promote Africa-Europe collaboration in order to encourage African researchers to apply for European projects.
+A quick search online reveals that Nadine Laguette has received several awards.
+But she hasn’t mentioned any of them.
+The Mauritian-born researcher is also being asked to share this success with others, to inspire future careers in the Global South.“I get quite a few requests from journalists who want to showcase a success story for young Mauritians,” says Laguette, who isn’t unhappy about visiting the island this year during school break, when the demands will be lighter.
+She left Mauritius after high school to study in London.
+A well-considered choice, as she explains today: “I was interested in the British university because it offers highly specialized programs starting in the first year—in this case, molecular biology.”
+The city also offers “a multicultural and inclusive atmosphere” where she easily found her place.
+She then moved to mainland France for her master’s degree at the Institut Cochin.
+Recently, this inspiring figure was invited by the African Union to promote Africa-Europe collaboration in order to encourage African researchers to apply for European projects.